ddenis73/danalyzer-docs/docs/matlab-environment.md

 * **Tab:** When you start typing in a function name, pressing tab will help complete it or give you a list of possible functions
 * **CTRL + R:** Comment out an entire line
 * **CTRL + T:** Uncomment a line
 * **CTRL + I:** Smart indent.
 This is useful for helping to keep your code tidy.
-This wil lbe particularly useful when we look at control statements
+This will be particularly useful when we look at control statements
 * **CTRL + C:** If pressed when the command window is active, it will break the current code and return control to you.
 This is invaluable when you want to stop a very long process (e.g. if you realize you made an error!).
 * **F9:** Run the highlighted line of code
 * **F5:** Run the entire script